SteveBarnett/Remixing/_thinking/precepts-remixing.md

 wip: true
 ---

+## Valued Action

+### Values

-- Generosity
+- Kindness
-- Morality
+- Compassion
 - Patience
-- Effort
-- Meditation
 - Wisdom
+- Generosity
+- Renunciation
+- Contentment
+- Non-attachment
+- Faithful
+- Respect
+- Honest
+- Dependable
+- Clarity
+- Mindfulness
+- Openness

-- Kindness, compassion.
+- Peaceful

-    - Protect life, decrease violence, reduce harm.
-    - Preserve life where possible.
-Be clear and present when we can't.
+### Actions

-    - Respect life.
+- Protect, preserve, respect life.
+Decrease violence.
+Reduce harm.

-    - To live in harmony with all life and the environment that sustains it.

-    - Recognizing that I am not separate from all that is.
+- Live in harmony.
-    - At the level of the absolute, non-killing is non-separation.
+- Recognise non-separation.
+- Give freely.

-- Generosity, renunciation.
+- Give Benefits.

-    - Cultivate contentment and generosity.
-    - To freely give, ask for, and accept what is needed.

-    - Refrain from taking what is not given.
-    - Take only what is freely given.

-    - Give freely of what you can.
+- Appreciate what you have.
-    - Be giving.

-    - Refrain from negative action.

-    - Being satisfied with what I have.
+- Be satisfied with what you have.

-    - Possessiveness, instead of non-attachment or generosity.
-From the delusion that we lack, are lacking.

-- Contentment, faithfulness.

-    - Honour the body.

-    - Engage in sexual intimacy respectfully, with an open heart.
-    - Chaste conduct.

-    - Meeting the diversity of life with respect and dignity.

-    - To give and accept affection and friendship without clinging.
+- Give and accept affection and friendship without clinging.

-- Honesty, dependability.

 - Refrain from false and harmful speech.
-    - Manifest truth.
-    - Have no complicity with lies: speak up.
+- Speak up.
-    - There is no need to hide the truth.
-    - To see and act in accordance with what is.

-    - Thoughtfully and compassionately speak and listen.
-    - Listening and speaking from the heart.

-- Clarity
+- Active listening.
 - Refrain from addictive or compulsive behaviour.
 - Don't use substances to escape experience.
-    - Not Being Ignorant.

-    - Mindfulness, responsibility.

 - Cultivate a clear mind.
-    - Proceed clearly.
 - Do not cloud the mind.
-    - Not clouding.

-    - It’s not the intoxicant itself, but the craving, the being taking away from discomfort.

-    - To embrace all experience directly.
+- Embrace all experience directly.

-- Openness

 - Speak of others with openness and possibility.

-    - See the perfection.
+- Meet others on equal ground.
 - Bearing witness to the offering of each moment.
 - Notice the implied “should.”
 - Befriend your own faults, compassionately allow them.
-    - To acknowledge responsibility for everything in my life.
+- Acknowledge responsibility for everything in your life.

-- ?

-    - Meet others on equal ground.

 - Realise self and others are one.

-    - Speaking what I perceive to be the truth.

-    - Ask what you’re afraid of, what you’re not tolerating.

-    - To give my best effort and accept the results.
+- Give your best effort and accept the results.

-- ?

-    - Give generously.
 - Do not withhold.

-    - Using all the ingredients of my life.

-    - Be fully expressed, be transparent.
+- Be fully expressed

-- Peaceful
+- Be transparent.
 - Let go of anger.
-    - Relate to our anger instead of from it.
-    - Not holding on to anger.
-    - Suppressing anger is a way of avoiding getting to know it.
-But so is acting it out.
-    - Not to rage, resent, or seek revenge.

 - Actualise harmony.

-    - Bearing witness to emotions that arise.
+- Bearing witness.

 ## Notes